 Several other regulatory agencies also have oversight of aspects of the gas sector:

-- Energy Safety(external link), part of WorkSafe, is responsible for the administration and development of parts of the Gas Act, and for regulations and Codes of Practice relating to safety, quality and measurement of gas.
+- Energy Safety, part of WorkSafe, is responsible for the administration and development of parts of the Gas Act, and for regulations and Codes of Practice relating to safety, quality and measurement of gas.

 - The Commerce Commission administers information disclosure and default/customised price-quality regulation, under Part 4 of the Commerce Act 1986 that applies to gas pipeline services companies.

-- The Electricity and Gas Complaints Commissioner(external link) offers an independent and free service for electricity and gas complaints.
+- Utilities Disputes Limited provides free and independent dispute resolution services for electricity, gas, and water complaints.
 By law, all gas retailers and distributers must be members of this scheme.